dre0dru/Atomic/Docs/Entities/UI/EntityView`1.md

     public override void Install(IGameEntity entity)
     {
         // Other bindings...
         entity.AddBehaviour(_transformGizmos);
     }

     public override void Uninstall(IGameEntity entity)
     {
         // Other bindings...
         entity.DelBehaviour(_transformGizmos);
     }
 }
 ```

+Use the inspector toggles to control when gizmos are drawn:

+- `_onlySelectedGizmos` — draw gizmos only when the GameObject is selected.
+- `_onlyEditModeGizmos` — disable gizmo drawing during Play mode.

 ---